Bandwidth selection in kernel density estimation: Oracle inequalities and adaptive minimax optimality: Selection rule and oracle inequalities

-5. It should be also mentioned that if for $s\in [1,2)$ we impose additional conditions on $f$ [e.g., such as the domination condition in \citeasnoun[p.~514]{Donoho}], then the order of stochastic error of $\hat{f}_h$ can be improved to $O((nV_h)^{-1/2})$.
-It is well--known that smoothness condition alone is not sufficient for consistent density estimation on $\bR^d$ with $\bL_1$--losses \cite{Ibr-Has2}.
+6. It should be also mentioned that if for $s\in[1,2)$ we impose additional conditions on $f$ [e.g., such as the domination condition in \citeasnoun{Donoho}, page~514], then the order of the stochastic error of $\hat{f}_h$ can be improved to $O((nV_h)^{-1/2})$.
+This will lead to the oracle inequality (\ref{eqor-1}) with the term $C_1(nV_h)^{1/s-1})$ replaced by $C_1(nV_h)^{-1/2}$.
+However, $O((nV_h)^{1/s-1})$ is a tight upper bound on the stochastic error of $\hat{f}_h$ when no conditions on $f$ are assumed.
+In particular, it is well known that smoothness condition alone is not sufficient for consistent density estimation on $\bR^d$ with $\bL_1$-losses [\citet{Ibr-Has2}]. \end{remarks*}

-\subsection{$\bL_s$--risk oracle inequalities}
+\subsection{$\bL_s$-risk oracle inequalities}

-As it was mentioned above, the oracle inequalities of Theorems~\ref{th:s<=2} and~\ref{th:s>2} are useful for derivation of adaptive rate optimal estimators.
-Moreover, they are established under very mild assumptions on the density $f$.
-However, traditionally oracle inequalities compare the risk of a proposed estimator to the risk of the best estimator in the given family, cf. (\ref{eq:oracle}).
-The natural question is whether an {\em $\bL_s$--risk oracle inequality} of the type (\ref{eq:oracle}) can be derived from the results of Theorems~\ref{th:s<=2} and~\ref{th:s>2}.
+As it was mentioned above, the oracle inequalities of Theorems~\ref{ths<=2} and~\ref{ths>2} are useful for derivation of adaptive rate optimal estimators.
+They are established under very mild assumptions on the density $f$.
+However, it is not clear how the second term under the infimum sign on the right-hand side of the developed oracle inequalities is compared to $\cR_s[\hat{f}_h;f]$.
+Traditionally oracle inequalities compare the risk of a proposed estimator to the risk of the best estimator in the given family; cf.~(\ref{eqoracle}).
+Therefore the natural question is whether an {\em$\bL_s$-risk oracle inequality} of the type (\ref{eqoracle}) can be derived from the results of Theorems~\ref{ths<=2} and~\ref{ths>2}.

 In this section we provide an answer to this question.
-We will be mostly interested in finding minimal assumptions on the underlying density $f$ that are sufficient for establishing the $\bL_s$--risk oracle inequality.
-It will be shown that this problem is directly related to establishing a lower bound on the term $\left(\bE_f\|\xi_h\|^{q}_s\right)^{1/q}$.
+We will be mostly interested in finding minimal assumptions on the underlying density $f$ that are sufficient for establishing the $\bL_s$-risk oracle inequality.
+It will be shown that this problem is directly related to establishing a lower bound on the term $ (\bE_f\|\xi_h\|^{q}_s )^{1/q}$.

-Let $\mu\in (0,1)$ and $\nu>0$ be fixed real numbers.
-Denote by $\bF_{\mu,\nu}$ the set of all probability densities $p$ satisfying the following condition:
+Let $\mu\in(0,1)$ and $\nu>0$ be fixed real numbers.
+Denote by $\bF_{\mu,\nu}$ the set of all probability densities $f$ satisfying the following condition:

-Here $\cB(\bR^d)$ is the Borel $\sigma$--algebra on $\bR^d$, and ${\rm mes}(\cdot)$ is the Lebesgue measure on $\bR^d$.
+Here $\cB(\bR^d)$ is the Borel $\sigma$-algebra on $\bR^d$ and $\operatorname{mes}(\cdot)$ is the Lebesgue measure on~$\bR^d$.